Posted on May 23, 2015 in Field Sobriety Tests

 One form of test used during this process is the field sobriety test.
 This is often composed of several different tests used to measure your coordination, reactions and other aspects that could be affected by intoxication.
 The standardized version of this test is considered to be very precise, with reports suggesting an accuracy of over 90 percent.

-However, as this article on field sobriety tests explains, some non-standardized tests are also used.
+Some non-standardized tests are also used.
 Furthermore, these tests are not infallible and it is possible for someone to fail the tests despite not being intoxicated.
-Some factors that can contribute tothis are anxiety attacks, muscle spasms or dyspraxia.
+Some factors that can contribute to this are anxiety attacks, muscle spasms or dyspraxia.